slint-ui/slint/docs/langref/src/concepts/layouting.md

 set to the minimum size which is set with the min-width or min-height property, or the minimum size of an inner layout, whatever is bigger.

-Then, the elements are placed according to the alignment.
-The size of elements is bigger than the minimum size only if the alignment is stretch
+The elements are placed according to the alignment.
+The size of elements is bigger than the minimum size only if the `alignment` property of the layout is `LayoutAlignment.stretch` (the default)

 This example show the different alignment possibilities